DJ200148/4-car-following/README.md

 ## Machine Learning Used

 ### Counter based on YOLOv8
-In this project we use YOLOv8 nano model for detection and counting, below is a image showing the counter working.
+In this project we use YOLOv8 nano model for detection and counting, below is an image showing the counter working.

 ![Counter Working](/docs/images/YoloTestRoad.png)